 Anterior Cervical Discectomy and Fusion

-An Anterior Cervical Discectomy is the most common surgical procedure performed to treat damaged cervical discs.
-The goal is to relieve pressure on the spinal cord and/or nerve roots.
+An Anterior Cervical Discectomy (ACDF) is the most common surgical procedure performed to treat damaged cervical discs.
+It is an operation that was first described in 1955 and has been further improved over several decades.
+The goal is to relieve pressure on the spinal cord and/or nerve roots, clinically referred to as “decompression.”
 The spine is reached through a small incision at the front of the neck to remove disc tissue and bone spurs from the spine.
 The removed disc is replaced with bone graft or bone growth stimulant material to cause new bone growth that, over time, will ideally fuse the vertebrae together.
+This is usually reinforced with a small titanium plate.

 The anterior cervical fusion is performed under general anesthesia.
 The duration of the operation averages two hours.
-Intraoperative neurologic monitoring of spinal cord neurologic function may or may not be performed during the procedure to monitor.
+Intraoperative neurologic monitoring may or may not be performed during the procedure to provide further oversight of nerve and spinal cord function.

 The procedure starts with a small incision on the front of the neck.
-Dissection through the tissue requires spreading of the neck muscles, identification and retraction of the carotid artery and internal jugular vein and other important vascular structures.
+Dissection through the tissue requires spreading of the neck muscles, identification, and retraction of the carotid artery and internal jugular vein and other important vascular structures.
 The trachea and esophagus are retracted the opposite direction to provide the approach corridor to the front of the spine.
 The disc tissue is removed with the surgical grasping instruments.
 Bone spurs are removed with small drills and/or bone-biting tools.
 Once the spinal cord and nerve roots are decompressed, fusion is performed.
-Bone graft is placed in the interspace (replacing the previously removed disc), autograft from the patient’s own iliac crest (hip bone) or allograft from the cadaver bone bank; all of these are common graft sources.
-Newer fusion options include PEEK spacers (synthetic) with biologic materials such as bone morphogenic protein or other fusion-stimulating materials such as locally harvested neck bone, synthetic calcium substrate and bone marrow aspirates.
-The surgeon may elect to also use screws and a plating internal fixation system to provide immediate stability and enhance the fusion process.
+A bone graft is placed in the interspace (replacing the previously removed disc) utilizing recycled local bone in a spacer, bone bank bone (called allograft), or the patient’s own hip bone (called autograft); all of these are common graft sources.
+Newer fusion options include PEEK spacers (synthetic) with biologic materials such as bone morphogenic protein or other fusion-stimulating materials such as locally harvested neck bone, synthetic calcium substrate, and bone marrow aspirates.
+The surgeon usually elects to use screws and a plating system to provide immediate stability and enhance the fusion process.

 The wound is closed with absorbable sutures and Dermabond (skin glue).
 Thus, no sutures or staples need to be removed postoperatively.
 The surgeon may or may not recommend that the patient wear a rigid collar for several weeks postoperatively.

 Some patients are released the same day as the surgery.
-More typically, the patient would stay one to three days postoperatively depending on the extent of the surgery and the need to monitor any postoperative problems that may arise.
-A collar is frequently recommended for the first several weeks and can be removed for bathing and shaving, but otherwise is to be worn continuously.
+More typically, the patient would stay one to two days postoperatively depending on the extent of the surgery and the need to monitor any postoperative problems that may arise.
+A collar is frequently recommended for the first several weeks.

-Driving is not recommended for the first two to four days after surgery.
+Driving is not recommended for the first week after surgery.
 Return to a sedentary work environment is typically allowed after one week, but work that involves physical labor may require several months of healing before the patient is allowed to return to work.
-Sports activities are likewise restricted for the first three months to light acti vities such as walking, riding an exercise bike, using a treadmill or lifting light weights.
+Sports activities are likewise restricted for the first three months to light activities such as walking, riding an exercise bike, using a treadmill or lifting light weights.
+We also encourage walking and getting out of bed often after an ACDF to prevent blood clots in the legs (called deep vein thrombosis or “DVT”).

 Common symptoms noted in the first few days after surgery include a sore throat, swallow ing problems and hoarseness.
 Residual pain in the neck, shoulders or arm can be expected for the first several days postoperatively but should gradually improve over time.
 Oftentimes, immediate pain relief from the preoperative nerve pain is noted as a result of the surgery.